Scroll to content

 Other services available in Hertfordshire

-What is Delivering Special Provision Locally (DSPL)?
+DSPL9 - Delivering Special Provision Locally

-DSPL is a Hertfordshire-wide partnership approach where parents, staff in early years settings and schools, further education colleges, local authority officers and representatives from other agencies, work together as part of an Area Group, reviewing and developing the range of provision and support services available to their local community that :
+"DSPL is a Hertfordshire-wide partnership approach where parents, staff in early years settings and schools, further education colleges, local authority officers and representatives from other agencies, work together as part of an Area Group, reviewing and developing the range of provision and support services available to their local community."

 USEFUL LINKS